The Great British Bake Off: Series 14 (2023)

 The Great British Bake Off began airing on Tuesday 26 September 2023 on Channel 4 with Alison Hammond replacing Matt Lucas as host alongside Noel Fielding.
 The fourteenth series was broadcast on Netflix as Collection 11, released weekly on Fridays three days after the UK air date.

 On 28 November 2023, Matty Edgel was announced as the winner of the programme.
 The runners-up were Josh Smalley and Dan Hunter.

 Series 15 (2024)

 The Great British Bake Off returned on Tuesday 24 September 2024 on Channel 4 with returning hosts Alison Hammond and Noel Fielding.
 The fifteenth series was broadcast on Netflix as Collection 12, released weekly three days after the UK air date.

-On 26 November 2024 Georgie Grasso was announced as the winner of the programme.
+On 26 November 2024, Georgie Grasso was announced as the winner of the programme.
 The runners-up were Dylan Bachelet and Christiaan de Vries.

 Series 16 (2025)

 The Great British Bake Off returned on 2 September 2025 on Channel 4 with returning hosts Alison Hammond and Noel Fielding for its sixteenth series.
-The sixteenth series was broadcast on Netflix as Collection 13, released weekly three days after the UK air date.
+The sixteenth series was broadcast on Netflix as Collection 13, released weekly three days after the air date.

-On 4 November 2025 Jasmine Mitchell was announced as the winner of the programme.
+On 4 November 2025, Jasmine Mitchell was announced as the winner of the programme.
 The runners-up were Aaron Mountford-Myles and Tom Arden.

+Series 17 (2026)

+On 21 January 2026, Prue Leith announced her intention to step down as a judge after nine years.
+On 26 January, Nigella Lawson was confirmed to be replacing Leith.
+The seventeenth series began on 22 September 2026 on Channel 4 with returning hosts Alison Hammond and Noel Fielding.